Real projective groups are formal: Introduction

-For any profinite group $G$, let $C^*(G,\mathbb F_2)$ denote the differential graded $\mathbb F_2$-algebra of continuous cochains of $G$ with values in $\mathbb F_2$.
-The aim of this paper is to show that the differential graded algebra $C^*(G,\mathbb F_2)$ of a real projective group $G$ has the following strong property.
+For a prime number $p$ and a profinite group $G$, let $C^*(G,\mathbb F_p)$ denote the differential graded $\mathbb F_p$-algebra of continuous cochains of $G$ with values in $\mathbb F_p$.
+The aim of this paper is to show that the differential graded algebra $C^*(G,\mathbb F_p)$ of a real projective group $G$ has the following strong property.

-\begin{defn} Let $k$ be a field and let $C^*$ be a differential graded associative $k$-algebra with cohomology $H^*$.
-Then $C^*$ is called {\it formal} if there is a zigzag of quasi-isomorphisms of differential graded algebras between $C^*$ and $H^*$ where we consider $H^*$ as a differential graded $k$-algebra with trivial differential. \end{defn}
+\begin{defn} Let $\F$ be a field and let $C^*$ be a differential graded $\F$-algebra with cohomology $H^*$.
+Then $C^*$ is called {\it formal} if there is a sequence $C^* \leftarrow T^* \rightarrow H^*$ of quasi-isomorphisms of differential graded algebras between $C^*$ and $H^*$ where we consider $H^*$ as a differential graded $\F$-algebra with trivial differential.
+Moreover, a graded $\F$-algebra $A$ is called \emph{intrinsically formal} if every differential graded algebra $C^*$ with $H^*(C^*)\cong A$ is formal. \end{defn}

 The main result of this paper is the following: